Goeppertia majestica

 Goeppertia majestica (syn.
 Calathea majestica), the majestic prayer plant, is a species of flowering plant in the family Marantaceae.
 It is native to Colombia, Ecuador, Peru, Bolivia, Guyana, and northern Brazil, and has been introduced to Venezuela.
+Goeppertia majestica belongs to one of the groups of Goeppertia called the Ornata Group.

+Uses

 In the Amazon, the leaves of G. majestica (referred to as Calathea gigas) are traditionally used for lining baskets for holding fish, and as thatch.

 As an ornamental, G. majestica has attractive foliage and can be grown both indoors and in outdoor gardens.

 A large member of its genus, it has gained the Royal Horticultural Society's Award of Garden Merit.